DaKittengamer/MC-Mod-Wiki/4/4-Space.md

    Iridium - Iridium is a ore.

    Mercury Cobblestone - Mercury Cobblestone is a building block that can be harvested using wood tools or better and is mined the
                    fastest with a pickaxe.
-It is obtained by mine Mercury Rock, Surface Rock, or Sub-Surface Rock with a pickaxe that doesn't have the Silk Touch enchantment.
+It is obtained by mining Mercury Rock, Surface Rock, or Sub-Surface Rock with a pickaxe that doesn't have the Silk Touch enchantment.

                    Recipes -